 6. Watch a Flamenco Performance Inside a Cave

-Watching a live flamenco performance inside a cave was one of the best experiences we had in Spain.
+Watching a live flamenco performance inside a cave is one of the most memorable things to do in Granada.
 The passion these women dance with will leave you breathless (and a little lightheaded).
 When they stomp on the floor, you feel it in your chest.

 Flamenco is a Spanish art form made up of three parts – song, dance, and guitar playing.
 It originated in the Andalusian region of southern Spain and is thought to have evolved from the centuries-long intermingling of cultures between the nomadic Romani people (gitanos) and the Sephardic Jews and Moors.

 Romanis from Rajasthan migrated to Spain between the 9th and 14th centuries and settled in Sacromonte, where they carved their cave dwellings from the hillsides.
 Inside these caves is where you can experience some of the most unique and memorable flamenco performances in Spain.